KulaginArtur/KulaginArtur/README.md

 - 👋 Hi, I’m @KulaginArtur
-- 👀 I’m interested in Open Source
+- 👀 I’m currently learning Rust

 <!---
 KulaginArtur/KulaginArtur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.